zaklub/watchtower_ai/DOCKER_README.md

 # 🐳 Watchtower AI - Docker Guide

-This guide explains how to containerize and run your Watchtower AI application using Docker.
+This guide explains how to containerize and run your Watchtower AI application using Docker with the **NEW Two-Level Classification System**.

+## 🆕 What's New in v2.0.0

+- **🔍 Two-Level Classification**: First classifies the group, then determines the specific table or analytics within that group
+- **🤖 Enhanced Tool Selection**: More granular tool selection based on the two-level classification
+- **📊 Better Response Handling**: Improved chart, text, and table response formatting
+- **🧠 Analytics Integration**: Better integration with analytics tools for complex queries

 ## 📋 Prerequisites